 Online Conversions Metric Benchmarks

-- The benchmark for commercial KPIs is 1.40% using sale as the conversion measure.
-By device, desktop has a benchmark conversion rate of 1.8%, tablet of 1.37% and mobile of 0.61%.
+- The benchmark for commercial KPIs is 1.40% using sales as the conversion measure.
+By device, a desktop has a benchmark conversion rate of 1.8%, a tablet of 1.37%, and a mobile of 0.61%.

 Online Conversions Metric Challenges